 The story is one you've probably heard a million times.
-You're a charming young man who looks a little like a fusion of Willard and Jim Carrey, with a stack of stolen money and a plan to disappear with it, who gets stopped in his tracks when his landlord shows up for his rent.
-With the kind of acting that's usually reserved entirely for mutated egg-plants, Willey finally realises that this isn't actually a problem any more and he can, y'know, pay the man to piss off.
+You're a charming young man who looks a little like a fusion of Willard and Jim Carrey, with a stack of stolen money and a plan to disappear with it, who gets stopped in his tracks when his landlord shows up for the rent.
+With the kind of acting that's usually reserved for eggplants, Willey finally realises this isn't actually a problem and he can, y'know, pay the man to piss off.
 Unfortunately, before he can run away into the night, he decides to pick up his mother's old locket and is randomly transformed into a cockroach.
 So, yeah.
 Definitely a stroke of bad luck there.
 But these things happen more often than you'd think.
 (Sometimes with really catchy music.)

-The resulting game, which isn't super long, is a truly revolting journey through one of the most disgusting worlds this side of a Silent Hill game - through the crumbling tenement home/dive bar of the King Of Filth himself.
-As a cockroach, you stand as proof that all that stuff about surviving nuclear explosions and the end of the world is so much nonsense, with even the slightest blob of glue or paint or... other sticky substances... acting as almost instant death unless you can wiggle your carapace off them in a couple of seconds.
+The resulting game, which isn't super long, is a truly revolting journey through one of the most disgusting worlds this side of Silent Hill, through the crumbling tenement home/dive bar of the King of Filth himself.
+As a cockroach, you stand as proof all that stuff about surviving nuclear explosions and the end of the world is so much nonsense, with even the slightest blob of glue or paint or... other sticky substances... acting as almost instant death unless you can wiggle your carapace off them in a couple of seconds.
 And that's just the start of it.
 The other roaches in the house are friendly enough, but the rest of the animal kingdom?
 You can't even trust the dead ones to lie back and just let you scuttle past in peace.

 "It was our original goal not to harm any animals during the production of the game," begins the story.
 It doesn't get much better from there, with our friend there having just been captured from a restaurant by an exterminator... who then smashed it against his truck.
 Not apparently too bothered, the team raced back to stick it on the scanner table and get as many shots as they could before it started to stink and go rotten, and the story became "We only harmed animals who were on Death Row anyway."